-Lymphedema is a buildup of lymph fluid, which contains infection-fighting white blood cells.
-The condition can cause swelling anywhere in the body, including the arm, hand, leg, or foot.
-Lymphedema is most commonly caused by the removal of or damage to lymph nodes during treatment for cancer, though some people are born with it.
+Lymphedema is a buildup of lymph fluid in a person’s soft tissues.
+The condition can lead to swelling anywhere in the body, including the arm, hand, leg, or foot.
+The removal of or damage to lymph nodes during cancer treatment is a common cause of lymphedema.
+Much less often, people are born with or inherit a genetic mutation that causes this condition.
 There is no cure for lymphedema, and so doctors focus on managing the symptoms.

 Treatment of lymphedema typically includes lifestyle modifications, such as wearing compression garments and taking steps to avoid a skin infection.
 Rarely, doctors perform surgery to transplant healthy lymph nodes to the affected area.

 Learn more about our research and professional education opportunities.